Thirumurugan-12/bark_text_to_audio_docker/README.md

 # Generate Audio from text and clone voice with BARK

-You can generate audio from text with natural sounding voice and clone any voice (not perfect)
+You can generate audio from text with natural sounding voice and clone any voice (not perfect).
 ![Screenshot Placeholder](./assets/screenshot.png)

+Code worked on Python 3.12.
+May also work on other versions

 ## Features